Chess tactic: Fork

 The queen is also an excellent forking piece, since she can move in eight different directions.
 However, a queen fork is only useful if both pieces are undefended, or if one is undefended and the other is the enemy's king.
 The queen is the most valuable attacking piece, so it is usually not profitable for her to capture a defended piece.

 Fork attacks can be either relative (meaning the attacked pieces comprise pawn[s], knight[s], bishop[s], rook[s], or queen[s]), or absolute (one of the attacked pieces is the enemy king, in check).
-The targets of a fork do not have to be pieces, although this is known as a double attack.
+The targets of a fork do not have to be pieces.
 One or more of the targets can be a mate threat (for example, forking a loose knight and setting up a battery of queen and bishop that creates a mate threat as well) or implied threat (for example, a knight move that forks a loose bishop and also threatens to fork enemy queen and rook).